-Ways to Extend C Drive in Windows 2003 Server
+How to Extend C Drive in Windows Server 2003?

 Diskpart is a text-mode command interpreter under Microsoft Windows environment.
-By using scripts or direct input from a command prompt interface, you can manage disks, partitions, or volumes, so you can extend C drive in Windows Server 2003.
+It is actually an underlying utility which augments the Disk Administrator graphical user interface and comes with many operations which are supported by the Disk Management snap-in.
+With it, you can manage disks, partitions, or volumes, so you can extend C drive in Windows Server 2003.
 Besides, you can manage both Basic disks and Dynamic disks.
 If an NTFS volume is on a hardware RAID 5 container to which free space can be added, you can extend the NTFS Volume with Diskpart while the disk remains a Basic disk.
-Diskpart is actually the underlying utility which augments the Disk Administrator graphical user interface and enables a superset of the operations which are supported by the Disk Management snap-in.
-However, you must list firstly and then select the object to give it focus before you use Diskpart commands on a disk, partition, or volume.
+However, you must list disk/partition firstly and then select the object to give it focus before you use Diskpart commands on a disk, partition, or volume.
 Only when an object is focused, can Diskpart commands work on that object.

 To extend a partition on server with Diskpart, you have to insure that: